drew-dulgar/zesty-finance-ui/src/docs/terms-of-service.md

 - Your violation of these Terms.
 - Any information you submit or trade you enter into the Website.

-## 8. Privacy and Data Protection
+## 8. Privacy, Data Use, and Sharing

-Your privacy is important to us.
+- **Data Privacy:** Your privacy is important to us.
 Please refer to our [Privacy Policy] for information on how we collect, use, and protect your personal data.
 By using the Website, you consent to the collection and use of your data in accordance with the Privacy Policy.
+- **Non-Identifiable Data Sharing:** You acknowledge and agree that the data you enter on the Website may be aggregated, anonymized, and used for reporting, analysis, and statistical purposes.
+This shared data will **not include personally identifiable information** (PII).
+We may share such aggregated, non-identifiable data with third parties, including but not limited to research organizations, advertisers, or business partners for purposes such as improving the Services, generating insights, and reporting.
+- **Internal Use:** The non-identifiable data may also be used internally by [Website Name] for product development, performance monitoring, and other analytical purposes.

 ## 9. Modifications to the Website and Services